weaveworks-experiments/p-weave/docs/p-weave-doc.md

 ## <a id="download"></a>Download Weave Cloud Broker for PCF

-Download the Weave Cloud Service Broker  PCF tile from the Pivotal Network at https://network.pivotal.io/products/p-weave.
+Download the Weave Cloud PCF tile from the Pivotal Network at https://network.pivotal.io/products/p-weave.

 ### <a id="prerequisites"></a>Prerequisites

-To complete installation of Weave Cloud Service Broker for PCF, you need the following:
+To complete installation of Weave Cloud for PCF, you need the following:

 * An AWS S3 bucket or WebDAV with credentials to store alert images from Grafana
 * Alert notification endpoint (SMTP server for email notifications, Slack, Sensu) with credentials